y-o-k-a-i/nekomata/readme.md

-# Servo
+# Neko-Mata
-This is a fork of [Drupal Boilerplate](https://github.com/Lullabot/drupal-boilerplate), but with the addition of an installation profile.
+This is Yokai's Drupal Boilerplate.

 ## Install Profile Instructions
 ```
 $ cd docroot
-$ drush make servo.make
+$ drush make neko-mata.make
 ```

-Then install Drupal, selecting the "Servo" profile.
+Then install Drupal, selecting the "Neko-Mata" profile.
 This will give you

 * Responsive toolbar
 * Shiny admin theme